gSchool/ada-cs-fun-class/03-data-structures/data-structures-quiz.md

 As stated in [Geeks for Geeks:](https://www.geeksforgeeks.org/data-structures/linked-list/)

-Abstract Data type (ADT) is a type (or class) for objects whose behaviour is defined by a set of value and a set of operations.

-A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations. ...
-In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.
+A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+The elements in a linked list are linked using pointers as shown in the below image:

 ##### !end-explanation